Samsung Galaxy S21 Problems: 5 Things You Need to Know

 For more on Samsung’s Galaxy S21 Android 12 update, have a look at our guide.

-Wait for Even Better Performance
+Wait for Even Better Cameras

-You can expect the Galaxy S22 series to build on the foundation left behind by the Galaxy S21 series and offer improved performance in a number of key areas.
+In addition to making yearly performance upgrades, Samsung also makes yearly upgrades to the Galaxy S series' camera.
+Don't expect that to change in 2022.

-Per usual, you can expect the Galaxy S22 to come with an Exynos processor in some markets and a Qualcomm chipset in others.
-If you live in the United States, you can expect a Snapdragon processor in your Galaxy S22.
+According to Galaxy Club, Samsung is working to install sensor-shift technology on the Galaxy S22.
+If this happens, the Galaxy S22 series would be the first Galaxy devices to have this tech on board.

 This article may contain affiliate links.
 Click here for more details.